monkey-projects/website/docs/content/intro/basic-example.md

 {:title "Basic Example"
  :tags ["examples"]
- :related [["useful-example" "A more useful example"]
+ :related [["intro/useful-example" "A more useful example"]
            ["registration" "How to register as a new user"] ["under-the-hood" "How MonkeyCI works under the hood"] ["sustainability" "Our sustainability goals"]